Head injury lawyers

 How head injury compensation works in Queensland

-Head injury compensation in Queensland is governed by the same legal principles that apply across personal injury law, but the way those principles operate in head injury claims is often very different.
-Outcomes are rarely driven by an early diagnosis alone and instead depend on how responsibility is established, how medical evidence develops, and how the longer-term effects of the injury become clear over time.
+Head injury compensation in Queensland is governed by the same legal principles that apply across personal injury law, but those principles operate differently in head injury claims.
+Outcomes depend on how cognitive symptoms develop, how that change is documented, and how the longer-term effects of the injury become clear over time, which is why an early diagnosis often does not predict the eventual claim value.

 What legally counts as a head injury